DanielTockan/Rainforest-Store/README.md

 **Many to Many (M-M)**
 - Order & Products <br> - When a customer checks out (places an order), they are able to buy many items (prodcuts) at a time, whether they be a variety of different products or a bulk buy of the same product. <br> - Provided there is enough stock, products are able to be purchased as part of many different orders. <br>

-- Customers & Products <br> - A customer should be able to save more than one item to their favourites/wishlist <br> - Popular items should be able to the the favourties/wish lists of more than one custonmer
+- Customers & Products <br> - A customer is be able to save more than one item to their favourites/wish-list <br> - Popular items can be added to the wish-lists/favourited by many customers.

 **One to Many (1-M)**
 - Products to Reviews - A product in the store can have many customer reviews.
 - Customers to Orders - A customer is able to return and place another order.
 - Customers to Reviews - Assuming a customer buys more than one product, they are able to leave reviews for each of those prodcuts.

+From this basis, the models illustrated in the entity relationship diagram above were built.

-The M-M relation relationships the products shared with the order and customer models meant that join tables were needed. <br>
+The M-M relation relationships the products shared with the order and customer models meant that join a table was required. <br>

 Here is an extract of the order-product join:

 ```py